-As the Vice President of Litigation for Health, Lisa Garcia charts Earthjustice’s course in groundbreaking and high-impact litigation to protect communities and families from the wide range of pollution issues that confront them on a daily basis.
+As the Vice President of Litigation for Healthy Communities, Lisa Garcia charts Earthjustice’s course in groundbreaking and high-impact litigation to protect communities and families from the wide range of pollution issues that confront them on a daily basis.

 For decades, Earthjustice has worked at the regional and national levels to ensure widespread protections from air and water pollution and exposure to toxic chemicals.
 Lisa works to continue and strengthen Earthjustice’s legacy of winning protections for these families and communities.